 Read moreI deleted my Bluesky account today.
 I posted a few thoughts this morning.
 The first thought was dialling down the performative outrage and getting to work.
 The focus was on personal healing and supporting the most vulnerable in our communities.
 The second set of thoughts were around why ACT’s anti-Māori and anti-Tiriti policies might produce…

-Read moreMy Phd puts the convention of free and frank advice under the microscope.
-Through an agonistic theoretical framework, the thesis examines the nature, importance, and future of free and frank advice in Aotearoa-New Zealand.
-It investigates how officials and ministers navigate their advisory relationships within an increasingly complex governance environment.
-It addresses the fundamental question:…
+Read moreThe thesis examines the nature, importance, and future of free and frank advice in Aotearoa New Zealand.
+It explores how officials and ministers navigate their advisory relationships within an increasingly complex governance environment.
+The core question it addresses is: what constitutes free and frank advice, why does it matter, and how can we strengthen its…

 Read moreThe practice of courage is an important trait for public servants worldwide and a quality and attribute necessary for ethical behaviour in most institutional settings.
 In the literature, courage is described as a virtue, with managerial courage being depicted as a leadership attribute that encourages others to take the morally right course of action, given…